chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 Yes!
 1 can have different units, different _dimensionless_ units.

 **(click)**
 Solve this equation for 1: we can see that its units should be the **product** of the units for time and frequency.
+From now on, we'll use black to represent the numeric values in the actual program, and green to represent _unit information_ which gets handled at compile time.

 **(click)**
 Milliseconds times hertz... that equals